Meditations: Structure and themes

 The Meditations is divided into 12 books that chronicle different periods of Aurelius' life.
 The passages in each book are not necessarily in chronological order, seeing as they were written as Aurelius' own personal musings.
 The style of writing that permeates the text is one that is simplified, straightforward, and perhaps reflecting Aurelius' Stoic perspective.

 A central theme to Meditations is the importance of analyzing one's judgment of self and others and developing a cosmic perspective:You have the power to strip away many superfluous troubles located wholly in your judgment, and to possess a large room for yourself embracing in thought the whole cosmos, to consider everlasting time, to think of the rapid change in the parts of each thing, of how short it is from birth until dissolution, and how the void before birth and that after dissolution are equally infinite.
 Aurelius advocates finding one's place in the universe and sees that everything came from nature, and so everything shall return to it in due time.
 Another strong theme is of maintaining focus and to be without distraction all the while maintaining strong ethical principles such as "Being a good man."

 His Stoic ideas often involve avoiding indulgence in sensory affections, a skill which will free a man from the pains and pleasures of the material world.
 He claims that the only way a man can be harmed by others is to allow his reaction to overpower him.
 An internal orderly and rational nature, or logos, permeates and guides all existence.
 Rationality and clear-mindedness allow one to live in harmony with the logos.
 This allows one to rise above faulty perceptions of "good" and "bad"—things out of one's control like fame and wealth are (unlike things in one's control) irrelevant and neither good nor bad.

+Aurelius counsels that it is important to control one's emotions, not to panic over reports of bad news and to rectify any behavioural errors that one may have made: